 Weight Loss and Buttermilk Calories

-Your body's ability to lose weight is a result of the relationship that exists between the calories you take in and those you expend.
+Your body's ability to lose weight is a result of the relationship that exists between the calories you take in and those you expend, according to the American Council on Exercise.
 You'll lose weight when the calories you burn through everyday activities and exercise exceed the calories you consume when you eat and drink.
 Because drinking buttermilk increases your caloric intake, it won't directly affect your goal to lose weight.

 Buttermilk as a Snack

 It's possible to lose weight with the help of buttermilk if you use the beverage to replace snacks that contain more calories.
 One cup of low-fat buttermilk has 98 calories.
 A 1-ounce serving of plain potato chips, however, has 149 calories.
 By opting for a glass of buttermilk instead of a serving of potato chips, you're consuming 51 fewer calories.

 Swapping out a 12-ounce can of cola for buttermilk can save you 54 calories.
 Provided you make this sort of decision with regularity, buttermilk can help you reach your weight-loss goal.
 Plus, in contrast to the empty calories of chips and soda, buttermilk is a nutrient-dense snack, providing protein, calcium, potassium and vitamins.